bobleesj/python-cv-template/README.md

 Are you here too for similiar reasons?
 Are you tired of managing your CV using Overleaf or Microsoft Word?
 You've come to the right place.

-I also considered the following features in designing:
+I also considered the following design principles:

-- **Dynamic:** Automated rendering in 1-2 seconds locally based on `.py` or `.json` changes.
+- **Fast:** automatically reload in 1-2 seconds when changes are made.
-- **Customizable:** Anyone can use and build upon this CV template.
+- **Easy to customize:** build upon the current Bob's template.
-- **Simple:** A single yet modular `cv.py` Python file and to make it easy to share via messaging apps and email, rather than as a `pip install` library.
+- **Easy to share:** a single yet well organized and modular `cv.py` script provided, easy to share share via messaging apps and email.

 ## Getting started